tdgriffith/defense/README.md

 # Defense repo
 Slides for oral portion of my defense.
+Admittedly, the complexity of the slides got away from me a little, so the markdown is a bit of a mess.

 https://tdgriffith.github.io/defense/